Symphony No. 6 (Villa-Lobos)

-Symphony No. 6 Sobre a linha das montanhas do Brasil (On the Outline of the Mountains of Brazil) is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1944.
-It lasts about twenty-five minutes in performance.
+Symphony No. 6, subtitled Sobre a linha das montanhas do Brasil (On the Outline of the Mountains of Brazil), is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1944.
+The score is dedicated to Mindinha.

+A typical performance lasts about 25 minutes.

 History

 Villa-Lobos composed his Sixth Symphony in Rio de Janeiro in 1944.
 It was first performed in Rio de Janeiro on 29 April 1950 by the Orquestra do Theatro Municipal, conducted by the composer.
-The score is dedicated to Mindinha.

 An early report, based on conversations with Villa-Lobos in Paris in 1928–29, said that a Sixth Symphony (subtitled Symphonie indienne and based on Brazilian indigenous themes) had been written shortly after the Fifth Symphony, at about the same time as Villa-Lobos's opera Malazarte (1921), but had never been performed.
 No reference to such a work is found in the official catalogue of the composer's works, however.

 Instrumentation

-The symphony is scored for an orchestra consisting of 2 piccolos, 3 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, timpani, tam-tam, bass drum, large side drum, Indian drum, side drum, cymbals, vibraphone, celesta, 2 harps, and strings.
+The symphony is scored for an orchestra consisting of 2 piccolos, 3 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, percussion (timpani, tam-tam, bass drum, large side drum, Indian drum, side drum, cymbals, and vibraphone), celesta, 2 harps, and strings.